krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 Here are some notable differences to the Angular syntax:

-Truthy/falsy values do not exists.
+Truthy/falsy values do not exist.
 Expressions like this won't work:

 ```html
 <!-- runtime error: person is not a boolean -->